 This team activity helps 4-Hers increase their knowledge of horses and the Texas 4-H Horse Project.

-Teams of three or four use a game show format where they buzz-in their answers to questions first against another team.
+Teams of three or four use a game show format where they buzz-in their answers to questions against another team.
 Questions have to do with anatomy, nutrition, genetics, reproduction, history and rules and regulations.
 This is a great part of the Johnson County 4-H Horse Project and Johnson County teams have always been very competitive and have excelled at the district, state, and national level.

 You do not need to own a horse to be on the Judging Team, the Horse Bowl Team or the Hippology Team.